 Seminar in Human Sexuality

 Survey of professional literature pertaining to human sexuality.
-Prerequisites: HDF 213 or HSC 222.
+This course may be offered in an online format.
+Prerequisite: HDF/WGS 213 or HSC 222; or graduate standing.

 Readings in the Family

 Survey of professional literature related to the family.
-Prerequisites: HDF 211 or HDF 411 or SOC 411.
+This course may be offered in an online format.
+Prerequisite: HDF 211 or SOC 411; or graduate standing.

 Readings in Marital Counseling and Divorce